Nebulon/helm-charts/docs/index.md

 kubectl create -f https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/master/deploy/kubernetes/snapshot-controller/setup-snapshot-controller.yaml
 ```

-# How to install using GitHub as Helm repository
+# How to install Nebulon CSI driver using GitHub as Helm repository
 `Notes:`

   `Snapshots are not enabled by default.
 If your environment meets the prerequisites then pass '--set snapshotclass.enabled=true' to helm to enable it.`

   `Example below installs chart in namespance 'nebulon'.
 To install in default namespace try the command without '-n nebulon'.`
-## Create a repo named 'nebulon':
+## Create a repo named 'nebulon' in helm:

   ```
   $ helm repo add nebulon https://nebulon.github.io/helm-charts
   ```

-## List charts from nebulon:
+## List charts from nebulon repo just created:

   ```
   $ helm search repo nebulon